Marco4413/ProcessorEmulator/README.md

 ## Does this program create any files on disk?

-From version 1.0.0 this program creates one file named `PEMU.config` in the user's home dir to save all config data.
+~~From version 1.0.0 this program creates one file named `PEMU.config` in the user's home dir to save all config data.~~

+From version 1.12.0 this program creates a folder named `PEMU` in the user's home dir to store all program's data.

-On Windows: `%USERPROFILE%/PEMU.config`
+On Windows: `%USERPROFILE%/PEMU/`

 ## How to run: